google/pprof/doc/README.md

 them.
 This is useful to combine profiles from multiple processes of a distributed job.
 The profiles may be from different programs but must be compatible (for example, CPU profiles cannot be combined with heap profiles).

+## Comparing profiles

+pprof can subtract a profile from another, provided the profiles are of compatible types, in order to compare them.
+For that, use the **-diff_base= _profile_** option, where *profile* is the filename or URL for the profile to be subtracted.
+This may result in some report entries having negative values.
+Percentages in the report are relative to the total of the diff base.

+If the merged profile is output as a protocol buffer, all samples in the diff base profile will have a label with the key "base" and a value of "1".
+If pprof is then used to look at the merged profile, it will behave as if separate source and base profiles were passed in.

+The **-base** option can be used in the place of the **-diff_base** option, and may be preferrable when comparing two cumulative profiles, for example two contention profiles collected from the same program at different times.
+When this flag is used and no negative values appear in the merged profile when aggregated at the address-level, percentages reported will be relative to the the difference between the total for the source profile and the total for the base profile.
+In the general case, percentages will be relative to the total of the absolute value of all samples when aggregated at the address level.

+The **-normalize** option can be useful for determining the relative differences between profiles, for example, which profile has a larger percentage of CPU time used in a particular function.
+With this option, the source profile is scaled so that the total of samples in the source profile is equal to the total of samples in the base profile prior to merging the profiles.

+This flag can be only be used when a diff base or a base profile is specified, so for example:

+    pprof <format> -normalize -diff_base=base source

 ## Symbolization